My personal children are young, and I often create elementary grammar lessons for them.

 From a young age, I ask Ty to see that grammar is part of writing.
 Sometimes when we write, I’ll ask Ty to “dig” and “dump” a sentence.
 (He loves construction and trucks and basically all vehicles!)
 I allow him to choose what sentence he thinks should be better, and we work to improve it with one of our construction-themed writing activities.
 With those sheets, I ask him to choose a sentence.
 Then we rearrange and play with the sentences.
 He loves the vehicles and the metaphor of “building” sentences.
 Elementary grammar can be easily connected to writing.
 Let me know if you have any ideas for exploring elementary grammar topics.

 As a teacher, I want to problem-solve with my own children.
 I’ve created elementary grammar lessons based on their interests, and my hope is that they engage your children or students.
+The more hands-on my elementary school grammar worksheets are, the more my kiddos enjoy them.

 * I am in no way affiliated with Minecraft Handbooks or the video game.